Jump to content

 Employee

-Dr. Shridhar Jawak possesses nearly 14 years of extensive research experience in Earth observation (EO) and remote sensing (RS) applications, primarily focused on the Earth's cryosphere.
-Additionally, he has coordination and management experience gleaned from his involvement in research infrastructure projects based in Svalbard.
-From September 2018 to August 2023, he held the position of Remote Sensing Officer/Senior Adviser at the Svalbard Integrated Arctic Earth Observing System (SIOS), Svalbard, Norway.
+Shridhar possesses more than 15 years of research experience in Earth observation (EO) and remote sensing (RS) applications, primarily focused on the Earth’s cryosphere.
+He has leadership, coordination and management experience gleaned from his involvement in research infrastructure projects based in Svalbard.
 Dr. Jawak also served as a steering committee member and project participant in the EEA-funded Cryosphere Integrated Observatory Network on Svalbard (CRIOS) project.

-As of September 2023, he has joined NILU, where his role centers on active participation in a spectrum of ongoing research infrastructure and Earth observation projects within the ATMOS department.
-These projects include Aerosol, Clouds, and Trace Gases Research Infrastructure (ACTRIS) along with its national node, ACTRIS Norway, as well as the Copernicus Observations In Situ Networking and Sustainability (COINS) project.
+At NILU his leadership role centers on active participation in a spectrum of ongoing research infrastructure and Earth observation projects within the ATMOS department.
+These projects include Aerosol, Clouds, and Trace Gases Research Infrastructure (ACTRIS) along with its national node, ACTRIS Norway and spin off projects (ENVRIHUB NEXTPOLARINCARGOACT).
+On the EO side, he is involved in Copernicus In-situ component (COINS) and ESA validation Data centre (EVDC) activities.

 Nalini Krishnancutty, portrett